dipaksarkar/docs/docs/gympify/vps/queues.md

 WantedBy=multi-user.target
 ```

-Make sure to replace `{project-root}` with the path to your Laravel project.
+Make sure to replace `{project-root}` with the path to your Gympify project.

 - **User and Group:** Ensure that the `User` and `Group` are set to the user that your web server runs under (commonly `www-data`).